 Do you need an ice cream maker to make mango sorbet?

 Nope.
-No ice cream machine needed.
+No ice cream machine or churning is needed for this recipe.

 What’s in mango sorbet?